-Lots of people help make the Shed happen.
+Lots of people help make the Shed what it is.

 We call them 'Shed Heads'.